 Okay, this one is a little bit more personal but one of the things that I love about travel in general is not having to cook.
 I’m the primary cook in my house.
 Don’t get me wrong, hubby does a great job of getting take out from time to time!
 When I travel, I don’t want to even touch a stove if it’s not necessary!

 And especially during Trinidad Carnival time, with all of the delicious food options available, I definitely don’t want to cook.
 I want to eat doubles and wontons at Lime at the Hyatt, corn soup in the Penthouse at Sunny Side Up, go to Ariapita Avenue for lunch, get a roti at our Ultimate Trinidad Carnival privately catered dinner; I want to eat it all!
 And the drinks?
 All-inclusive bars everywhere!
 They’re the perfect companion to all of the amazing food.

-Okay, so we’ve all been in some sort of lock down for almost a year, right?
-If you’re like me, then you haven’t felt safe enough to get on a plane.
+Okay, so we’ve all been in some sort of lock down for almost 2 years, right?
+Perhaps you haven’t felt safe enough to get on a plane.
 So, I’m sure it’s safe to say that you’re missing travel and escape just as much as I am!